 This well-known address in Lilla Torget has hosted the legendary dance establishment Commerce as well as Gothenburg’s first Chinese restaurant, but since 1972 it’s all about fish and seafood here.
-Enjoy classic dishes like seafood platter and fishcakes – or try the innovative concept Bifångst (bycatch), a restaurant within the restaurant where old traditions meet a modern kitchen based on the part of the catch which is usually thrown away.
+Enjoy classic dishes like seafood platter, lobster soup and fishcakes.

 This relaxed and popular place in the middle of the picturesque Haga neighbourhood offers simple and tasty dishes that vary according to season and availability.
 The charming courtyard, surrounded by wooden houses in the characteristic “landshövdingehus” style, is in high demand during the summer months.
 Fully booked?
 Try the sister restaurant in Lorensberg.

-What was once a storage building for the Swedish East India Company is now home to one of Gothenburg’s most famous fish restaurants.
-Here, Ulf Wagner and Gustav Trägårdh combine food and wine with great delicacy, and sometimes you will spot stars like Bruce Springsteen or Mick Jagger at the tables.
-Want to do it yourself?
-Find some new inspiration (and recipes!) at one of Smedjan’s cooking classes.
+What was once a storage building for the Swedish East India Company is now home to one of Gothenburg’s most famous fish restaurants, right next to the river Göta älv.
+Sometimes you will spot stars like Bruce Springsteen or Mick Jagger at the tables.

 Ceviche – Taste of Peru